ubunatic/clamshell/README.md

 - Run `clamshell daemon` to continuously check and sleep

 Since you do not want to run this command everytime after closing the lid, you can [install](#agent-installation) the script as `clamshelld` LaunchAgent.
-This will run the `clamshell sleep` logic continuously in the background as needed; and protected by some [Circut Breakers](docs/development.md#circut-breakers)
+This will run the `clamshell sleep` logic continuously in the background as needed; and protected by some [Circuit Breakers](docs/development.md#circuit-breakers)

 The agent will counter any accidental wakeups immediately and the MacBook stays asleep.
 To wake up the MacBook, you must open the lid then.